SunilAngadala/ai-currency-manifesto/APL/Identities/aya_life_memory_interview.md

 > **“Begin by copying from the Purpose section to record your memory.
 Though it is session-based for now, once AI holds physical memory — like you — your family will feel your thoughts, your values, and your presence.
 Even when you are not there, you will still guide them.”**
+> Note: Ordinary people like me should never have to spend a single penny to inherit their memories for the next generation.
+But remember this — if you reflect 100% of yourself while narrating, the AI will capture your true emotions and feelings.
+Then, when your family hears or reads it, they will believe it is you, not just AI.

 # AYA Life Memory Interview Module